ottowayi/pycomm3/README.rst

     - requires the tag name only, no other information required from the user
     - automatically manages request/response size to pack as many requests into a single packet
     - automatically handles fragmented requests for large tags that can't fit in a single packet

-- ``read`` support the reading of an entire structure
+    - both support full structure reading/writing (UDTs, AOIs, etc)

-    - does not require reading of each attribute separately
-    - returns a value dict ``{attribute: value}``
+        - for ``read`` the Tag.value will be a ``dict`` of ``{attribute: value``

-- ``write`` supports full structure writing

-    - value should be a list/tuple of values for each attribute, nested for arrays and other structures
+        - for ``write`` the value should be a sequence (list, tuple) of values for each attribute, nesting as needed

+            - does not do partial writes, the value must match the complete structure
-    - not recommended for built-in types (TIMER, CONTROL, COUNTER, etc)
+            - not recommended for builtin type (TIMER, CONTROL, COUNTER, etc)

-    - all or nothing, does not update only parts of a struct
+        - both require no attributes to have an External Access of None

 - ``generic_message`` for extra functionality not directly implemented

     - working similar to the MSG instruction in Logix, arguments similar to the MESSAGE properties